Abadrausar/Rubble-/rubble/Rubble Readme.txt

 Rubble allows you to change its directory settings via command line options.
 To see these options and their defaults run "rubble -h".

-If you want to use a non-default setting most of the time the best thing to do is make a batch file something like this:
+If you want to use non-default settings most of the time the best thing to do is make a batch file something like this:
 	@rubble -outputdir="./objects" -configdir="./source" -basedir="./source/base" -addonsdir="./source/addons"
 	@pause

-All directorys used by Rubble must exist.
-If Rubble tries to read from a non-existant directory it may crash, in such a case no changes will be made to anything.
-If Rubble tries to write to a non-existant directory it will silently fail.
+All directorys used by Rubble must exist (if they do not exist nothing bad will happen, Rubble will just quietly fail).
+SCRIPT templates may be used to check for (and possibly fix-up) proper directory structure.

 ==============================================
 Changelog:
 ==============================================
+v1.1
+	Added the NCA4 file system commands
+	Wrote a huge amount of docs
+	Added PANIC template to allow aborting
+	Added panic NCA command
+	Added NCA variables for each directory setting Configuration files are now optional
+	Rewrote item and tech class templates, things should be much cleaner than before Added a base and two example addons

 v1.0
 	First version